The deformed Hermitian Yang-Mills equation on three-folds: and Laplacian estimates

-Therefore, sufficiently large $\lambda_1$, at the maximum of $\psi$, Since $\vert \phi \vert$ is bounded, this bound translates into the desired bound on the Laplacian of $\phi$. \end{proof} At this juncture, Proposition 5.1 of \cite{collinsjacobyau} shows that where $\tilde{C}_2$ is independent of $t$.
+Using \ref{lambda2lambda3} we see that the right-hand-side of \ref{eq:almostfinal} is bounded below.
+Therefore, at the maximum of $\psi$, Since $\vert \phi \vert$ is bounded, this bound translates into the desired bound on the Laplacian of $\phi$. \end{proof} At this juncture, Proposition 5.1 of \cite{collinsjacobyau} (also see the blow-up argument in \cite{dinewkol}) shows that where $\tilde{C}_2$ is independent of $t$.
 It is also easily to see that this Laplacian bound implies a bound on the complex Hessian $\spbp \phi$ and that the operator $F$ is uniformly elliptic.